2013 - Oxford American interview about Cassilhaus with Ellen Cassilly and Frank Konhaus.

 2011 - The Phil and Nneena Freelon Residence Renovation, the penthouse condo in the Kress Building, 103 West Main Street, Durham.
 2200 sf.
 The 1933 building is one of the largest and most elaborately decorated Art Deco buildings in North Carolina and was the site of lunch counter civil rights sit-ins during the 1960's.

 2013 - The James A. Umbanhowar and Nichola J. Lowe Renovation, 1402 Virginia, Durham.
 The 1940 colonial-style house, bottom photo, will be was totally transformed.
 Built by Buildsense.

 2014 - The Carol Hamlin House, 1410 Ward Street, Durham.
 Built by BuildSense.

-2014 and 2015 - Four more single-family Modernist houses at the corner of Kent and Ward in Durham.
+2015 - Three more single-family traditional and Modernist style houses at the corner of Kent and Ward in Durham.